PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Example - (02) .md

 ```
 ```
 Lets see how many times count++ will run.
-   When i = 0, it will run 0 times.
+   When i = 0, it will run N times.
-   When i = 1, it will run 1 times.
+   When i = 1, it will run N-1 times.
-   When i = 2, it will run 2 times and so on.
+   When i = 2, it will run N-2 times and so on.
 ```